-As someone who's had a hand in both underground and mainstream music, let me pick your brain about record labels.
-What's been your experience with label contracts?
+As someone who’s had a hand in both underground and mainstream music, what’s been your experience with label contracts?

 Everything is negotiable, but generally they want to become the rights holders, and control the copyright, either for life or a long period of time, say 25 years.
 They might want your publishing as well.
 Either way, you’ll get a contract that’s always in the label’s favor.
 You can sign it as it is, and possibly shoot yourself in the foot, or you can negotiate.
-It all comes down how your record performs at the end of the day.
-If it does well, that gives you leverage for the next contract or to renegotiate the one you have, or you can just keep it moving if your happy with your contract.
-If you sign a 3-album deal, it doesn’t mean that you get to release 3 albums, since the label might drop you after the first one, if it doesn’t sell well.
+It all comes down to how your record performs at the end of the day.
+If it does well, that gives you leverage for the next contract, or to renegotiate the one you have, or you can just keep it moving if you’re happy with your contract.
+And if you sign a three-album deal, it doesn’t mean that you get to release three albums, since the label might drop you after the first one if it doesn’t sell well.
 Weird things happen when it comes to record label, man.
 I’ve seen artists go out to get a deal with their management, and all the labels act uninterested in signing them.
 But in reality, all those labels talk to each other.
 As soon as one label makes an offer, everyone wants to jump in, so as to not miss out on something that may be big.
 It’s all business at the end of the day; swings and roundabouts.
-No matter how well you get along with your A&R guy or label rep, if the project doesn’t workout, it’s over.
+No matter how well you get along with your A&R guy or label rep, if the project doesn’t work out, it’s over.
 These days, I wonder if people really need to do recording deals.
-The internet changed all that.
+The Internet changed all that.

-I see.
-Moving over to talk about music production, tell me about how your setup has changed over the years.
+I see what you mean.
+Let’s talk about music production; tell me about how your setup has changed over the years.

 My main workhorse used to be an MPC60, and then the MPC3000, before the computer thing came along.
 Now I don’t use my MPC anymore.
 I’m strictly in the box now, using Logic and Maschine, which is something I helped Native Instruments develop in it’s early stages.

-As someone who had their start in the analog era, how have you adjusted to the sonic difference between the analog and digital ways of recording?
+As someone who had their start in the analog era, how have you adjusted to the sonic differences between the analog and digital ways of recording?

 I also really like PreSonus Studio One.
 I’ve been messing with it for a while and I really like it.
 The work flow is crazy, and it’s really good for making hip-hop.

-If an artist asked you to produce their work, but wanted to work with analogue tape, could you do that?
+If an artist asked you to produce their work, but wanted to work with analog tape, could you do that?

 To be honest, what people are missing is the noise.
 Plugins don’t make noise.
 If you go to a professional studio and turn up the volume on the board, even with all the other gear off, you would hear noise.
-You're dealing with circuitry.
-One day the mixing desk will sound one way, and the next day it may sound a tad different because it's been on all night and the circuits are warmer.
+You’re dealing with circuitry.
+One day the mixing desk will sound one way, and the next day it may sound a little different because it’s been on all night and the circuits are warmer.
 So when you’re recording, you might have a drum machine that gives off some background noise, the board is adding it’s own noise, as well as outboard gear.
-The patch bay maybe a bit noisy and all this noise add's up.
+The patch bay may be a bit noisy too, and all that noise adds up.
 There’s even the natural tape compression that’s going on when going to tape.
 All that is being recorded, even if it’s too low to normally hear or notice at first.
-You don't get that in the digital world.
-Plugins don't make noise.
+You don’t get that in the digital world.

 One of the things I would recommend for people who record in-the-box, but still want a tape-esque sound, is to run your final mix to half-inch tape.
 You’ll get a beautiful tape compression from doing that, and it helps.